Ircama/ELM327-emulator/README.md

 test ath1
 test 010c
 ```

+The autocompletion is allowed for the argument, to prompt and select values (PIDs) defined in the dictionary.

 The answer (*Command output*) will be `41 0C 13 FB \r\r>`, `OK\r\r>`, `7E8 04 41 0C 09 F6 \r\r>`, which will reflect what *ELM327-emulator* returns to a real OBD-II application.